 The 15-inch MacBook Pro looks almost exactly like its 2017 and 2016 predecessors, save for one significant hardware upgrade: The keyboard.
 One of the things we disliked about the older model was its low-travel keyboard, which left users feeling like they were typing on a block of wood.
 Thankfully, Apple has addressed this issue.
 The keys now have a softer feel and they’re no longer obnoxiously loud.
 Overall, typing has become a more pleasurable experience.

 As usual, the MacBook Pro offers industry-leading display and sound.
 The 15-inch screen is a thing of beauty, with Apple’s 16:10 aspect ratio (most laptop screens are 3:2) providing more vertical space for a fuller view of your work.
 Colors are extremely accurate, black levels are great, and images look completely natural, which makes this a great laptop for photographers and creative professionals.
-In fact, the MacBook Pro is our choice for the best laptop for photo editing.
-The same goes for its up-firing stereo speakers, which offer an incredibly loud room-filling sound that retains the richness of spoken words and the subtleties of music.
+In fact, the MacBook Pro is our choice for the

 The MacBook Pro now boasts even more power courtesy of its Intel core i9 processor.
 With a jump up to eight cores, we saw a huge boost in performance.
 The improvement is also down to Apple’s MacBook Pro software patch which fixed a throttling issue.
-You can open multiple heavy programs like
+You can open multiple heavy programs like Photoshop and Final Cut Pro X simultaneously and operation will remain glitch-free.

 This MacBook Pro includes the Touch Bar (units that don’t have this feature tend to be cheaper) but it’s honestly not very useful.
 It’s great to look at, and that’s about it.
 Yes, it provides a quick way to scroll through lists and can also be useful if you’d like to scroll through a video, but it is limited by its size.
 The miniature content previews it displays are helpful but are so small that it’s often hard to tell tabs apart, even with just three or four open.
 Opening even more tabs renders each of them impossible to tap.
 Sadly, it’s just not very integral to the MacBook experience.